pisgah-tech-tutoring/schedule-and-curriculum/readme.md

 - all aspects of Backbone.js
 - reading and understanding the Backbone.js source code
 - relational vs non-relational databases

-### Week 8
-By the end of this week students should understand:
-- basics of user authentication, cookies, and localStorage
-- using React Components to refactor a previous Backbone project
 - React
 - React Router and Routes
 - Using JavaScript libraries with React (e.g. Google Maps)